truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 docker stop 6b7fd5ca6136af33589c100d6d45884c304cdaf2299b9f1416a33dc607db08e2
 ```

-Then, we need it to push it to our repository.
+Then, we need to push it to our repository.
 Run this command:
 ```shell script
 # Connect docker to google registry.
 This put your credentials for Cloud Registry into your Docker configuration to authenticate on GCP
 gcloud auth configure-docker